PeloTom89/meta-lens-ai/README.md

 ### <img src="https://upload.wikimedia.org/wikipedia/commons/c/ce/Twitch_logo_2019.svg" alt="Twitch" height="16">
 Live-stream what the glasses’ camera sees to Twitch with hands-free control.

+> [!TIP]
+> For the best streaming experience in MetaLens AI, battery restrictions for the app should be disabled.
+> Setting MetaLens AI to **No restrictions** / **Unrestricted** helps prevent the system from limiting
+> background activity, which can cause the stream to pause or disconnect.
+> ``Settings → Battery →  MetaLens AI (app must be running) → Battery Saver → No restriction``

 ### <img src="https://upload.wikimedia.org/wikipedia/commons/0/04/ChatGPT_logo.svg" height="16"> Conversation
 A hands-free voice conversation with ChatGPT, including a live transcript view.